adebayoolan88/maxFitDemoApp/README.md

 # MaxFit App

 ### MaxFit is a comprehensive fitness application designed to help users plan, track, and achieve their workout goals.
 It offers personalized workout routines, progress tracking, and goal-setting features to enhance the fitness journey.
+In addtion, features such as saving past workout routines in previous dates as well as adding addtional exercies to better enhance the user's personal experience with working out through this app.

 ### Contributors:
   - Adebayo Olaniyan
   - Isiah Henry Simpson
   - Landin Weaver
-  - Sebastion Miranda
+  - Sebastian Miranda

 ### Feautures:
 -**Personalized Workouts**: Generate random workouts with exercises from categories like chest, shoulders, back, arms, abs, and legs.
 -**Progress Tracking**: Monitor your workout history and visualize improvements over time.
 -**Goal Setting**: Define and track lifting goals to stay motivated and focused.